 Use immediately or store in a sterilised jar and for extra long storage put the full jars in a pan and boil like you would a jam.

-When adding it fresh to meals, put it in near the end of the cooking time to preserve its delicious fresh flavour.
+When making meals from your homemade pesto add it in near the end of the cooking time to preserve its delicious fresh flavour.

-I’m pretty sure it is also effective at warding of vampires.
+I’m pretty sure it is also effective at warding off vampires!!!

 Enjoy your foraging and the Bounty of Mother Nature!